unibe-icelab/thz-image-explorer/paper/paper.md

 THz time-domain spectroscopy (TDS) is a fast-growing field with applications to perform non-destructive studies of material properties [@neu_tutorial_2018].
 The pulses can either be measured after passing through (transmission spectrum) or after being reflected (reflection spectrum) by a sample and are recorded in the time domain.
-By transforming the acquired trace into frequency domain (Fourier space), the magnitude and phase can be extracted to investigate the complex refractive index and absorption coefficient of the sample.
+Through Fourier analysis (FFT), we can investigate the complex refractive index and absorption coefficient of the sample.
 By placing either the sample or the optical setup on a moving stage the sample can be imaged in 2D.

 ![THz Image Explorer icon.\label{fig:icon}](icon.png){#id .class width=20%}